giovi321/ReMarkable-scripts/README.md

 ## Upload.sh
-Watch a folder on your server for new files, when a new file appear upload it to rmcloud/rmfakecloud
+Watch a folder on your server for new files, when a new file appears upload it to rmcloud/rmfakecloud

 Configuration:
 - Change the variables in the variables section of the script